Youth Services Center FAQs

 What do I do if I think my child is being harmed?

-You can call the Youth Services Center at 650-312-5200 and ask to talk to the ISM-OD.
+You can call the Youth Services Center at 650-312-5200 and ask to talk to the Institutions Services Manager (ISM)-Officer of the Day (OD).
 This person is in charge of the facility and can help you.
 Youth can also file a grievance about any concerns they have about how they are being treated.
 These grievances (complaints) will be reviewed by a manager.

 When will my child get out of detention?